 - Stem cell transplant failure: The stem cell transplant may fail for different reasons.
 There is a huge possibility of this in bone marrow transplants.

-- Graft versus Host disease: Your body may see the new stem cells as foreign and rejects them.
-Some of the symptoms are joint and muscle pain, weakness, shortness of breath, diarrhea, nausea, and vomiting.
+- Graft versus Host disease: Your body may see the new stem cells as foreign and reject them.
+Some symptoms are joint and muscle pain, weakness, shortness of breath, diarrhoea, nausea, and vomiting.

-- Organ damage: some organs like the liver, eyes, and kidneys can damage due to a bone marrow transplant.
+- Organ damage: some organs like the liver, eyes, and kidneys can be damaged due to a bone marrow transplant.